 1. Turn a blind eye to social media:

 Do yourself a favor and stay away from social media.
 Hear this, no one’s going to post anything bad about their Valentine’s Day, so resist the urge to get drawn into the hype.
 It’s not going to serve you to see how the other half live.

 2. Embrace where you’re at:

 Stop comparing your life to others.
-Let go of the judgements, self-ridicule and wishing you were somewhere else in your life.
-No one has walked your path and nor you in theirs, so honour yourself by respecting where you are.
+Let go of the judgments, self-ridicule, and wishing you were somewhere else in your life.
+No one has walked your path and nor you in theirs, so honor yourself by respecting where you are.
 Sure, it might not be where you want to be, but I assure you, you’re in the perfect place for now.

 3. Write a card to yourself:

 There’s no better way to improve your self-worth than to tell yourself that you are loved.
 Write a card to your future self about where you hope to be in a year’s time.
 Include a few things that you most admire about yourself too.
 Sign it off with love and put the card away and be sure to read it in a year’s time.

 4. Reframe your experience: